JCS: N. Korea Launched 3 Back-to-Back Ballistic Missiles, including Suspected ICBM

-North Korea has launched three ballistic missiles, including one believed to be an intercontinental ballistic missile(ICBM), toward the East Sea on Wednesday.
+North Korea on Wednesday launched three ballistic missiles, including one believed to be an intercontinental ballistic missile(ICBM), toward the East Sea.

 According to the Joint Chiefs of Staff(JCS), the North fired the missiles at around 6 a.m, 6:37 a.m. and 6:42 a.m. from Pyongyang's Sunan area.